The Uncommon Prayer-Book: Publication

-"The Uncommon Prayer-Book" was first published in The Atlantic Monthly in June 1921.
+"The Uncommon Prayer-Book" was first published in volume 127, number 6 of The Atlantic Monthly in June 1921.
 In 1925, it was collected in James' book A Warning to the Curious and Other Ghost Stories.
 It has since been collected many times, including in The Collected Ghost Stories of M. R. James in 1931.

 Reception

 Richard William Pfaff described "The Uncommon Prayer-Book" as "...one of the most adroitly constructed of all [James'] ghost stories".
 Arnold Hunt describes it as following a "classic Jamesian formula", and notes that the story "gains added plausibility from a leavening of verifiable historical fact".
 S. T. Joshi describes it as "a relatively elementary tale of supernatural vengeance".

 B. W. Young cites "The Uncommon Prayer-Book" as an example of James' "dislike of the force of secularization" wherein "aspects of his Anglicanism assumed a vigorous, not to say vindictive, form in the sometimes repulsive logic of his fiction".

 Tom Brass notes "The Uncommon Prayer-Book" as an example of how, as in James' 1925 work "A Warning to the Curious", "the supernatural is mobilized on behalf of kingship".
 Similarly, David Punter notes the "manifestations of the supernatural which reflect the power of the old over the new".
 Jane Mainley-Piddock suggests "...the moral is that the church is well-equipped and ruthless in its deployment of demons to protect its property and derives its authority to be so from its deity's equally jealous protection of the fruits of the trees of knowledge of good, evil and life."

+Edward Wagenknecht writes "...while its supernaturalism is violent and unabashed, the reader is invited to concern himself with worldly matters much of the time."